Ap0gy/DotNet7CastBenchmarks/README.md

 |       HardCast_Is |  7.967 us | 0.0365 us | 0.0341 us |  16.36 KB |
 |   HardCast_TypeOf |  7.068 us | 0.0542 us | 0.0480 us |  16.36 KB |
 | HardCast_UnsafeAs |  7.035 us | 0.0410 us | 0.0383 us |  16.36 KB |

+<p>HardCasting collections is more than twice as fast on average for the collections.
+Similarly hard casting was the fastest of the standard casts, with the slowest being safe casts.</p>
+<p>HardCast TypeOf is fastest safe-cast but  will fail with inheritance (shouldn't be a problem if you're correctly favouring composition), with OfType looking the cleanest.</p>
+<p>Hard casting is the fastest and safecasting is the slowest of the standard casts.</p>

+<p>Overall, <b>speed variation between different cast techniques are tiny</b>, so it's worth focussing on using the most clean/maintainabe cast type depending on the context.</p>